Introduction to Python

 We see that only the print

-is executed, but not the module_function
+is executed, but not the function funcion_del_modulo

 .
-That is, use the condition if __name__ == '__main__':
+That is, using the condition if __name__ == '__main__':

 %%writefile introduccion_python/modulo3.pyprint("Hola desde modulo3")def funcion_del_modulo():return "Hola desde la función del modulo3"if __name__ == "__main__":funcion_del_modulo()